sematext/docs/docs/synthetics/http-monitor.md

 ## Conditions

-Conditions can be configured on the response fields and metrics.
+Alert conditions can be configured on the response fields and metrics.
 The conditions are evaluated for every run result.
 All the conditions should pass for a run to be declared as passing.
 If any condition fails, the run will fail and the monitor will be marked as failing.
-The supported condition types are:
+The supported alert condition types for HTTP monitors are:

 * **Error** - During each run, if there's an error like connection, timeout, etc., it will be recorded in the error field of the response.
 This does not include the error returned as part of the response body.
 * **Response Code** - HTTP Status Code.
 Used to make sure the response code should be of specific value or range.